apollo-elements/apollo-elements/packages/mixins/README.md

 ## Aren't Mixins Considered Harmful?

 Different kind of mixin.
-These are [JS class mixins](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/), which are essentially function composition.
+These are [JavaScript class mixins](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/), which are essentially function composition.

 ## 📚 Other Libraries
 Looking for other libraries?
 Want to use Apollo with your favourite custom-elements library?
 Check out our [docs site](https://apolloelements.dev/)